rickstaa/stable-learning-control/docs/source/control/running.rst

 How is Suffix Determined?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Suffixes are only included if you run multiple experiments at once, and they only include references to hyperparameters that differ across experiments, except for random seed.
-The goal is to make sure that results for similar experiments (ones which share all params except seed) are grouped in the same folder.
+The goal is to ensure that results for similar experiments (ones that share all params except seed) are grouped in the same folder.

 Suffixes are constructed by combining *shorthands* for hyperparameters with their values, where a shorthand is either 1) constructed automatically from the hyperparameter name or 2) supplied by the user.
 The user can supply a shorthand by writing in square brackets after the kwarg flag.

 For example, consider: